zodimo/alembic-agent/README.md

-# moonshine
+# Alembic-Agent

 Dynamic implementation of Alembic and SQLAlchemy

 ### Create new revision
-run the following from the moonshine lib folder
+run the following from the alembic-agent lib folder
 ```console
 alembic revision -m "create user table"
 ```